Being Mindful with Holiday Eating!

 Many of you know that I am a strong proponent of mindfulness – the ability to be in the present moment with whatever you’re doing from doing the dishes, to sipping your cup of coffee in the morning to toasting with a glass of holiday cheer.
 Each of these opportunities allow for us to be mindful – using all of our senses to appreciate and savor the moment.

-In this week’s blog I dive into what we are putting on our plates and why, and how we can infuse mindfulness into our eating experience.
+In this week’s blog I dive into what you are putting on your plate and why, and how you can infuse mindfulness into our eating experience, especially when tempted by holiday indulgences!

 But first, I’d like to talk a bit more about mindfulness and the use of our 5 ( or more? ) senses.

-Over the weekend, I indulged in a Starbucks Latte.
-Here’s my experience of practicing mindfulness with this wonderful cup of java.
+Here’s my experience of practicing mindfulness with creating this delicious soup!

-- Visual – loving the sight of the foamy froth on the top with a hint of brown swirl from the coffee underneath.
+- Visual – loving the sight of the hand-held blender as it slowly created a creamy texture from froth on the top with a hint of brown swirl from the coffee underneath.

-- Smell – smelling the richness of the dark roasted coffee beans.
+- Smell – smelling the richness and fall flavor from the steamed butternut squash.

-- Touch – feeling the warm liquid heat up my lips and tongue.
+- Touch – feeling the warm liquid heat up my lips and tongue as I tasted the soup.

-- Hear – listening to the soft sound I make with each slow sip.
+- Hear – listening to the soft sound I made with each slow sip to cool it down.

 Here are 7 tips to help stay mindful as you enjoy the holiday food & festivities.